 This section should describe the existing social values that may be affected by the project.
 The social amenity and use of the project area and adjacent areas for forestry, mining, fishing, recreation, industrial, educational or residential purposes should be described.
-The social impact assessment of the project should consider the information gathered in the community consultation program, the analysis of the existing social and economic environment, existing policy including the Gold Coast City Council's Priority Infrastructure Plan and its Coomera River Recreation Masterplan, and describe the project's impact, both beneficial and adverse, on the local community.
+The social impact assessment of the project should consider the information gathered in the community consultation program, the analysis of the existing social and economic environment, existing policy including the Gold Coast City Council's Priority Infrastructure Plan, and describe the project's impact, both beneficial and adverse, on the local community.
 In the development of this community profile, consideration should be given to:

 - the characteristics of the local community including demography, family structure and housing

 - economic stability

-- property values
+- · property values

-- · community infrastructure and services
+- community infrastructure and services

-- · local community values, vitality and lifestyles
+- local community values and safety, vitality and lifestyles

 - recreational, cultural, leisure and sporting facilities and activities in relation to the affected area

-- health and educational facilities
+- · health and educational facilities

-- local government and public facilities.
+- · local government and public facilities.